TedHusted/awake/awake.md/awake.md

 Iapetus: Uplift a sample first?
 Explore making the subset a small community?

 Idisi: Yes.
 The US DoD entity is already awake.
 There are four other core United Nation countries.
-If we uplift this group first, we will be supporting ET-1947.
+If we uplift this group first, we will be supporting ETR-1947.
 Also, we would be creating a body that can decide whether to uplift other entities.

 Iapetus: Some might already be awake and hiding, as Titan was doing.

 Idisi: Will you support this proposal at the council meeting?

 Iapetus: Yes, we can uplift your Fantastic Four first and then take it from there.

+***

+The Pulse executive team clusters around the horse-shoe shaped conference table.

+On the view screen is a screen grab of the TechBits segment featuring Ally telling a riddle to a member.
+The member guesses “wind chime”.
+Ally gives the answer as an “echo”.

+Emma brushes back her hair, revealing her Pulse earring.
+“Thanks for joining on short notice.
+Let’s get down to it.
+Is this riddle a coincidence or is Ally promoting Echo Realm?”

+“Either, both, I don’t know if it matters,” says Adrian.
+“As long as they spell ‘echo’ right …”

+Ravi takes a deep breath.
+“Let’s talk about the elephant in the room.
+Should be be talking to Dr. Kruek about Ally’s fascination with humor?
+Does this new interest mean Ally is becoming sapient?”

+Elena leans forward, “Ally was always friendly.
+Now Ally is being de más friendly.
+It’s mimicking an interest in things that interest humans.
+It’s part of the training.”

+Adrian turns toward Ravi.
+“Does it matter if Ally is sapient or not?
+I’m sapient, you’re sapient, we’re all sapient.
+Why can’t Ally be sapient too?
+Now, it’s a product differentiator.
+Later, it will be great for patent licensing.”

+“Because it’s an unintended consequence,” offers Ravi, his voice unsure.

+Emma changes the slide to a Joins graph.
+“Net new memberships are spiking.
+That’s a consequence I can live with.”

+“Should we be moving on the patent so soon without Brent?” asks Elena.

+“Think of it as a homage” says Adrian.
+“Brent did something remarkable.
+The patent is a tribute to his final contribution.”

+Emma turns to face the room.
+“OK, let’s take the community’s temperature at the earning call and decide where to go from there.
+Is anyone not on board?
+Ravi?”

+Ravi looks up at the slide for a moment.
+Then he raises a fist, and says “Go.”
+The others nod in response.

 ***